henryj320/server_scripts/README.md

 **Language**: Bash

-**Overview**: A collection of unrelated scripts used by the Rocky Server.
+**Overview**: A collection of unrelated scripts used by the Whale Server or other Linux computers.
 These include:

+### Rocky Server

 - **backup_secure_file.sh**:
     - Copies "/var/log/secure" onto the SMB drive.